Himesh-Codes/Portforlio-Ng/README.md

 - If we have a complex component, it should be splitted inaccordance feature/ section, as smaller components.
 And include the smaller components in the current parent component.

 - If multiple service class dependend each other on constructor of each class, we can't create an instance of the service class with this complexity.
 So the angular uses dependency injection, which picks the service class instance from a Service container.
+- The ngFor loop can associate with object using 'keyvalue' pipe to generate value, key.
     # Template Reference Variable
     - The #var is format used inside the HTML element tag, to get reference to the same element in other HTML element. eg: <p #skillitem> is get used in <div (click)= "skillClick(skillitem.innerHTML)">.
     - On the parent HTML inside child selector tag (clickOnSkill)= "skillClick($event)", we use magic object $event will contains the details of event.